-Everyone has their own perspective on competition.
-Some people find a matchup to be invigorating as it pushes them to grow and achieve more than they otherwise would have.
-Others consider competition to be draining—a social friction that keeps them consumed with comparing themselves to others.
-And then there are the individuals who minimize their instincts to compete with others, and rather, they challenge themselves to beat their own previous performances, or they focus their energies on being collaborators rather than competitors.
+Everyone has their perspective on competition.
+Some people find it invigorating as it pushes them to grow and achieve more than they otherwise would have.
+Others consider competition to be a draining social friction that keeps them consumed with comparing themselves to others.

 “Take life step by step, pace by pace, slowly slowly, and leave the competition to others.”